 Who’s actually poor?

 The notion of being poor is actually quite subjective.
 But moving forward, we have to establish who we are considering poor?

-A person having insufficient wealth to meet the necessities or comforts of life or to live in a manner considered acceptable in a society.
-(Quick note: Being poor is different than being broke.
+A person has the insufficient wealth to meet the necessities or comforts of life or to live in a manner considered acceptable in society.
+(Quick note: Being poor is different from being broke.
 Poor is a long-term situation.
 While broke means that you have no money, but it’s a temporary situation.)

 Nonetheless, if you are not satisfied with your financial mobility/stability right now, you can always move past this phase and search for better opportunities.
 Always remember; good things come to those who fight for them.